isradeleon/coraline/README.md

 ## Easy to install

-You may just install the framework from npm and import the CSS and JS files into your project, or download it from the [website](https://socialiteui.com).
+You may just install the framework from npm or download it from [here](https://github.com/Isradeleon/socialiteui/archive/0.4.5.zip).
+Then just import the CSS and JS files into your project.

 ### NPM